William Lambert (abolitionist): Abolitionist work

 Upon establishing himself in Detroit, Lambert soon involved himself in local civil rights and anti-slavery groups.
 He had the skills and inspiration to become an organizer in those groups; with his formal education and childhood in the company of abolitionists such as his mentor Abner Francis, Henry Highland Garnet, and even Fredrick Douglas.
 By 1842 Lambert had reached the foreground in local black politics when he along with two other men formed the Colored Vigilant Committee, which would lobby for the rights and freedom of blacks in Michigan.
 While not the most senior member of the committee (in any sense of the word), many of the petitions and statements produced by the committee were drafted and delivered by Lambert.
 One of his earliest platforms was suffrage and notably it appears in some sources that he not only advocated for black men's right to vote, but all that all men should have the right to vote regardless of class or race.

-Lambert had gained a platform with his eloquent work in local politics, but it would be in 1847 were he would gain notoriety on a more national level.
+Lambert had gained a platform with his eloquent work in local politics, but it would be in 1847 when he would gain notoriety on a more national level.
 By this time Lambert had become a conductor in the Underground Railroad and at least one of his businesses served as a safe-house.
 Then in 1847, a fugitive slave named Robert Cromwell was trying to escape to Windsor, Canada via Detroit and Lambert's segment of the Underground Railroad.
 Cromwell was being closely pursued by his owner, John Dun, but Lambert's influence in Detroit by that point was enough to have the Dun jailed long enough for Cromwell to escape into Canada.
 Later while commenting on the success of his lawyers at lobbying for Dun's detention, Lambert would remark that "our law point was bad, but were numerous and resolute".
 The grounds for Dun's imprisonment were indeed tenuous and he was later released, but it would be too late to recapture Cromwell.
 Lambert's accomplishment in aiding Cromwell's escape is more astonishing considering not 14 years earlier when a crowd from the local black community tried protesting the recapture of a fugitive slave, it resulted in the mayor calling in Federal troops to disperse the crowd the protest.
 However, the audaciousness of Lambert's tactics in aiding Cromwell and more importantly their success, would cause after shocks that contributed to the Fugitive Slave Act passing three years later in 1850.